 ISOE provides a forum for radiation protection professionals from nuclear electricity utilities and national regulatory authorities worldwide to share dose reduction information and operational experience to improve the optimisation of worker radiological protection at nuclear power plants.
 ISOE provides its members with:

-A “one-stop” information exchange website (www.isoe-network.net) providing registered users access to ISOE products and user information exchange forums; and
+a "one-stop" information exchange website (www.isoe-network.net) providing registered users access to ISOE products and user information exchange forums;

 Membership and organisation

 ISOE participation includes nuclear electricity utilities and national regulatory authorities who participate under the ISOE Terms and Conditions.
 Official participants include (as of July 2014):

 75 utilities in 28 countries (362 operating reactors, 43 shutdown reactors);

 20 regulatory authorities in 18 countries.

 ISOE operates in a decentralised manner.
 A management board of representatives from all participating countries, supported by the joint NEA and IAEA Secretariat, provides overall direction.
 Four ISOE technical centres (Europe, North America, Asia and IAEA) manage the programme's day-to-day technical operations.
 National co-ordinators in each country serve as contact points for the transfer of information from and to participants.

 Built on a global network of radiation protection professionals from nuclear electricity utilities and national regulatory authorities, ISOE provides the world's most comprehensive source of experience, information and data for occupational exposure management at nuclear power plants.
 ISOE provides an operational experience base for identification and assessment of good practices and facilitates the input of operational experience into the development of radiological protection recommendations, standards, etc.

 ISOE facilitates global cooperation between utilities, the sharing of experience and the building of linkages between ISOE regions to develop a global approach to ALARA exposure management.
 ISOE offers its members a variety of relevant resources, including: